 - Publication Year

-Renn, O., Klinke, A., Schweizer, P.-J., & Hoti, F. (2021).
+Renn, O., & Klinke, A. (2016).
 Risk Perception and Its Impacts on Risk Governance.
 In H. H. Shugart (Ed.), Oxford research encyclopedia of environmental science.
 New York, NY: Oxford University Press.